-Links to online entry forms for these competitions are available on the USA Fencing website (usafencing.org/regional-events).
+Links to online entry forms for these competitions are available on the USA Fencing website.
 Only tournaments posted on the USA Fencing Regional Event Calendar are recognized as regional tournaments.
 Registrations for these competitions will be processed through the National Office.
-There are no IRC competitions scheduled during the 2021-2022 season.
+There are no IRC competitions scheduled during the 2022-2023 season.

-2.3.3 Cancellation, Delay, or Rescheduling of Events due to Extreme Weather or Catastrophe
+2.3.3 Cancellation, Delay, or Rescheduling of Events due to Extreme Weather or Catastrophe In extreme circumstances, regional tournaments may be canceled, delayed or rescheduled by the majority decision of a group composed of the Tournament Organizer, the USA Fencing Senior Events

-In extreme circumstances, regional tournaments may be cancelled, delayed or rescheduled by the majority decision of a group composed of the Tournament Organizer, the USA Fencing Director of Operations, the relevant Regional Manager and/or the Executive Director.
+Manager, the relevant Regional Manager and/or the CEO.
 USA Fencing has the right to require any Regional Tournament Organizer to cancel, delay or reschedule a regional tournament in the best interest of the membership due to unforeseen extreme weather occurrences or other catastrophic circumstances.
 Organizers must include in their public tournament information page their refund policy in the case that a catastrophic event causes the cancellation, delay or rescheduling of their tournament.